netzstrategen/wordpress-varnish-cache/readme.txt

 install Varnish for you, nor does it configure Varnish for WordPress.

-Site administrators are able to manually purge all content in Varnish using a button in the admin bar.
+Site administrators are able to manually purge all content in Varnish using a button in the admin dashboard.
 On a multisite network, only network/super admins are able to purge manually.

 This plugin is actively used by major publishing websites with millions of published posts and thus considered mature enough to be used in production.